Research Team

 This pattern of knowing something intellectually while being unable to see it in real-time is universal.
 It's not a trading problem.
 It's a human cognition problem.

 The advice to "keep a journal" applies everywhere—trading, diet, exercise, spending habits.
-The research supports it: structured reflection enhances decision-making by roughly 23% on average.
+The research supports it: structured reflection consistently improves decision-making quality across repeated decisions.

 But there's a disconnect between logging data and understanding patterns within it.